-First, the basics… Endurance is an aftermarket automotive warranty company that provides new coverage or extensions to vehicles’ factory warranties.
+Endurance is an aftermarket automotive extended warranty company that provides service contracts that protect your vehicle after the period of the original warranty has ended.
 Almost like a healthcare insurance company, Endurance says that it pays the repair shop directly for work performed under its warranties.
 The company is a direct provider, which means that they only sell the warranties that they administer.

 Endurance offers four different warranty types that cover different parts of the vehicle.
 The company has low-cost packages for high mileage vehicles all the way up to comprehensive coverage for late-model vehicles.
 We’ll break down the options here, starting with the lower-cost options:

 Endurance’s Premiere warranty is designed for high-mileage vehicles that are presumably less valuable and have a higher risk of mechanical failure.
 The warranty covers: